neilgebhard/ecommerce-store/README.md

 ## Overview

 Hello there!
-Hello there!
 Welcome to my GitHub repository.
 I am excited to showcase my full-stack web development skills through an E-commerce store with backend admin integration that utilizes the latest technologies.
 To create this project, I leveraged React, Next.js, TypeScript, PlanetScale, Prisma, Vercel, and Tailwind CSS.
 This project was created from scratch, showcasing my ability to develop a full-stack web application from ideation to deployment.

 My implementation focuses on replicating the essential features of a full-fledged e-commerce application, using such features as user authentication, product management, image uploading, and e-commerce checkout.